ONE DEMOCRATIC STATE,

 Claiming that a democratic solution is antisemitic implies that Judaism is antidemocratic, and that is antisemitic.

-Not only is the ODS solution not against Judaism, but it is fundamentally not about Judaism in the first place.
-Rather, it is about the right of those forming society in Palestine—Jewish or otherwise—to take democratic control of the administration of their affairs.
-Prior to 1948, it would have meant their having a choice in accepting or refusing the mass migration of foreigners—Jewish or otherwise—to their land; in and after 1948, it means that no state—Jewish or otherwise—may be created or maintained atop an existing people that are then discriminated against on the basis of their identity.
-Actually, the call for a democratic state in Palestine would have been the same had Judaism not even existed in the first place.
+Zionism has used Judaism to justify its settler colonial project.
+ODS, on the other hand, is simply about the right of those forming society in Palestine—Jewish or otherwise—to take democratic control of the administration of their affairs.
+Prior to 1948, it would have meant their having a choice in accepting or refusing the mass migration of foreigners—Jewish or otherwise— as part of an endeavor to supplant and dominate the existing population; in and after 1948, it means that no state—Jewish or otherwise—may be created or maintained atop an existing people that are then discriminated against on the basis of their identity.

 Palestinians, however, are not the only victims of Zionism.
-By politicizing Jewish identity and claiming that Jews throughout the world form one distinct people, Zionism has also estranged, or further estranged, Jewish citizens from their own states and societies.
-It has also been the source of infighting and disillusionment within Jewish communities outside Palestine, for instance by devaluating non-Israeli Jewish culture (e.g. the abandonment of Yiddish in favor of just Hebrew) or diverting funds away from the communities that raised them, to Israel.
-The Zionist colonial endeavor is also guilty of having put Jews in the line of the Palestinian resistance's fire, whether by indoctrination, coercion or other means, and has effectively reduced Jewish identity to colonialism in the eyes of Jews and non-Jews alike.
+By politicizing Jewish identities and claiming that Jews throughout the world form one distinct people, Zionism has also estranged, or further estranged, Jewish citizens from their own states and societies.
+It has also been the source of infighting and disillusionment within Jewish communities outside Palestine.
+It has devalued centuries-old Yiddish, Sephardic, Middle Eastern, and other Jewish cultures.
+It has relied on European anti-Semitic tropes to construct a toxic image of Jewish masculinity.
+It has diverted charitable contributions away from the Jewish communities that raised them to the JNF and other colonial enterprises.
+It has put Jews in the line of the Palestinian resistance’s fire, whether by indoctrination, coercion, or other means, and has effectively conflated Judaism and Jewishness with colonialism in the eyes of Jews and non-Jews alike.

 Antisemitism?
 Let’s focus on Palestinians — Blake Alcott